Rare Endemic Birds at Lake Rotorua: Birdwatching in a Volcanic Landscape

 The birds you couldn’t miss were Black shags (Great cormorants), Little shags (Little pied cormorants), New Zealand scaup (Black teals) and Black swans.
 Some of the swans had semi-grown chicks.
 Further out from the shore, a few Greylag geese were hiding among the swans and scaups.

 The grassy patches on the lakeshore turned up a Pukeko and dozens of Welcome swallows that never seem to stop and sit still.
 Welcome swallows are such mobile birds it is hardly surprising that they self-introduced to New Zealand from Australia.
+Their acrobatic flight over the reeds added a dynamic energy to the otherwise still, steaming landscape.

 While the lake itself was primarily the domain of the waterbirds, the forested lakeshore was good for passerines, both native and introduced.
 Silvereyes were busy collecting nesting material from the reeds growing by the lake, and a New Zealand fantail was so intent on his mating display that he attempted to land on me a few times, veering away at the last possible moment.